AntonLydike/uni-info-I/README.md

 # Informatics I
-Assignments from course "Informatics I" at uni Augbsurg.
+Assignments from course "Informatics I" at uni Augbsurg (WS17/18)

+## Structure

+**Examples** will be added regularly from digicampus.
+The structure is self explanatory.

+**Assignments** are organized like this: `assignements/<number>/<taskName>.c`.
+If the task has separate subtasks, the subtasks are organized in folders, eg.
+`assignements/1/2/a.c` contains the code for assignement 1, task 2, subtask a.

+Anything of value covered in a **lecture** can be found inside `lectures/<lectureDate>`.

-## setup
+## Setup

 I am using atom with the following c-related packages (I'll try to keep this list curated):